raheelrjunaid/hashnode-blog-backup/cliv20h26000309mhgdt1gr6o.md

 ---

-It's also a lot of hard work, pressure, and uncertainty.
+It's a lot of hard work, pressure, and uncertainty.
 But sometimes I wonder if I'm biting off more than I can chew or if I should have followed the traditional path of going to college.
 Before you ask, no, this is not an autobiography; I've written enough of those for my nine college applications.
 This is, however, my very first blog post (except for the Webflow one, which we can ignore for now).

 ## Imposter Syndrome